danh12151/flutter-dev-test/README.md

 Which is to implement a simple UI from a Youtube Video.

 ## Demo Video
+This demo is captured on iOS Simulator iOS 15.5, iPhone SE (3rd Generation)
 ![](https://github.com/danh1215/FlutterScreeningTest/blob/master/readme_gif/demo.gif)

 ## How to run this application